What is sexual abuse in an Iowa criminal prosecution?

 by David A. Cmelik Law PLC

-Targets typically learn they are the target of a child sex crime investigation when a knock comes at the front door.
+Targets typically learn they are the suspect in a child sexual abuse crime investigation when a knock comes at the front door.
 A law enforcement officer and, sometimes, a department of human services (DHS) worker want to talk.
 They might try to sit down at the kitchen table or invite the target to a more controlled environment, where the interrogation room is wired for sound and video.

 DHS workers may appear without law enforcement and typically do not give constitutionally required warnings given to defendants during a custodial interrogation.
 Such workers might reason they have no authority to take a target into custody and therefore have no duty to inform a suspect they have a right to remain silent and a right to an attorney.

 Investigators use special interrogation techniques to urge the interrogation target to give "his side" of the story.
 They inform interrogation targets that they only have half the story and that this information will be one-sided when provided to the county attorney-- who will make a charging decision.
 Such officers will never explicitly state that confession equals leniency, they can and do come close.
 Targets should not fall for such techniques which are called "promissory leniency" and constitute a due process violation.